-Irwin Daniels and business partner, Alan Roland, co-owners of a successful barbershop franchise in the Galleria, never imagined that 17 months after opening the doors of their newest venture, a gourmet popcorn business, that their array of popcorn, boasting a selection of more than 170 different flavors, would be chosen for inclusion in the swag bags at the Annual Daytime Emmy Awards.
+Irwin Daniels and, business partner, Alan Roland, never imagined that 17 months after opening their gourmet popcorn business that their array of mult-flavored popcorn selections would be chosen for inclusion in the swag bags at the Annual Daytime Emmy Awards.

-Opening their doors a little over a year and a half ago, their retail concept of providing a selection of gourmet popcorn flavors, was proving to be a growing hit with customers.
+Opening their doors a little over a year and a half ago, their retail concept of providing a multi-faceted array of gourmet popcorn flavors, was proving to be a growing hit with customers.

 In addition to developing a growing base of customers, their gourmet popcorn shop recently captured the attention of researchers for Off-the-Wall Gifts, the official producers of gift bags for the Daytime Emmy’s.